 Automated decision-making takes place in only a limited number of instances (for example, to produce ask amounts for the periodic telephone campaigns) but there would be a legal or significant impact on you as a result of this decision making.

-Alumni: Who the University shares data with
+Alumni and Supporters: Who the University shares data with

 Personal data is shared with third party organisations in a limited number of instances.